ashishkpathak-connect/certificate-controller/README.md

 ## Features
 - Supports Creation/Update/Deletion of TLS type Secret.
 - Supports Status as per [metav1.Condition](https://pkg.go.dev/k8s.io/apimachinery/pkg/apis/meta/v1#Condition).
 - Supports Finalizers to ensure deletion of secret in case of Certificate delete or update.
+This helps in memory efficiency by cleaning up the secret when the certificate is deleted or the secret name is updated.
 - Supports Emitting events for different [phases](api/v1/certificate_types.go) of Secret lifecycle.
 Visible in `kubectl describe certificates` output.
 - Supports Custom [metrics](internal/controller/certificate_controller.go) certStatus and secretEvents of type Counter to track certificates(Available/Degraded) and secrets(create/delete) respectively.
 - Supports custom column "STATUS" in `kubectl get certificates` output.

 ## Working Details